 I don’t mean my job is terrible and it makes me hate my life.
-In fact, I’m very lucky in that I somewhat enjoy my job, enjoy the people I work it and believe I am paid fairly for the work I do.
+In fact, I’m very lucky in that I somewhat enjoy my job, enjoy the people I work with and believe I am paid fairly for the work I do.
 It’s also somewhat interesting work at times which is always a bonus.

-HOWEVER, despite all that, I am still very much aware that work is a transaction where I trade my time for my company’s money and it just doesn’t do anything for me on a personal level.
+HOWEVER, despite all that, I am still very much aware that work is a transaction where I trade my time for my company’s money and it often just doesn’t do anything for me on a personal level.

 Trading 40 hours of every week is a struggle when I’d rather be doing something else that I enjoy more.
 One thing I’ll mention that has been a big improvement in the recent year has been working at home which is such a time saver and makes the job so much better as an introvert.

-While that makes work better, it also makes me realize how much worse it’ll be when we have to go back to the office.
+While that makes work better, it also makes me realize how much worse it’ll be when and if we have to go back to the office.
 Plus it makes me realize how much I enjoy spending time at home during the day doing whatever it is I feel like doing when things aren’t too busy.